PatrickIndran/BlenderStruct/README.md

 ### Note

 - The custom save operator is bound to `Ctrl + Alt + S`.
 Pressing this key combination will invoke the file selector and create the folder structure.

-### Disclaimer

-- The Blender file will be saved in the 'project' subfolder within the created folder structure.
-Ensure that you choose the correct file name and location when using the add-on.

 ## Example